Day Trading Cheat Sheet for Forex, Futures, and Stocks

 I set my daily loss maximum at 3 x Stop Loss.
 As mentioned above, my E-Mini S&P 500 stop loss is typically 4 ticks (or 1 point), so my daily stop loss is 12 ticks (3 points).
 If I lose 3 trades in a row, I’m probably not implementing my strategy effectively, I’m not seeing the market correctly or the market conditions today don’t favor my strategy.
 Also, if I lose 3 trades in a row I’m likely going to be a little annoyed, angry or frustrated.
 Not good emotions for a day trader.
 I accept the losses and quit trading for the day.
 The small loss is easily recouped on another day.

-Control how much you lose on the bad days, so you can easily recoup it on good days.
 Walk away when the market sours.
 Take your remaining profit (or small loss) and don’t chase lost money.
-There is always another day–where you’ll have a clear head–to do that.
+There is always another day.

-time).
-That’s it.
 If the price is forming a trade setup within a few minutes of 10:30 AM (or I’m still in a trade), I’m allowed to trade it, extending my trading session slightly.
-But usually 2 hours is the maximum.
-At 10:30, if I’m not in a position and there are no trades forming right then, I turn off my monitors.
+But usually, 2 hours is the maximum.
+At 10:30, if I’m not in a position and there are no trades forming right then I turn off my monitors.

 Know what you like and what you’re good at, and then only focus on that.
 Don’t be a hero and trade all day.
 Pick when you will trade, be diligent about it, and trade it well.
 The rest of the time, live your life.
 Enjoy the freedom trading provides.

-I write lots of strategy articles, and even wrote a Forex Strategy eBook packed with strategies.
+I write lots of strategy articles and even wrote a Forex Strategies eBook packed with strategies.
 Are you going to trade 50 strategies though?
 NO!
-In my forex strategy guide I tell traders to pick one or two, and combine them with the information they learned about market dynamics (how prices move in waves, velocity and magnitude and shifting trends).
+In my forex strategy guide I tell traders to pick one or two and combine them with the information they learned about market dynamics (how prices move in waves, velocity and magnitude, and shifting trends).
 I combine all the information into one or two strategies I utilize all the time.

 Don’t try to be someone else.
 It won’t work.
 If you show a price chart to 10 different traders, they’ll all see something different.
 Take elements you like from other people’s strategies, and then apply them to how YOU see the market.
 Or, come up with your own strategies based on what you see in the price action.
-If you want to day trade futures, and want coaching on a cohesive trading method for all market conditions, check out the Trader Mentoring page.
 If you prefer forex, then the Forex Strategy guide (linked above) provides lots of strategies and trading concepts that will get you started on the right path.

-If you want a bit bigger picture, keep your same time frame just zoom out your chart a bit.
-Could you create a strategy where you use multiple chart time frames?
-Sure.
-I’m just saying you don’t have to.
+If you want a bit bigger picture, keep your same time frame and just zoom out your chart a bit.
 If you trade on a 1-minute chart, trade on a 1-minute chart.
 It shows everything a 5-minute chart shows (if you zoom out a bit), except the 5-minute chart is less detailed.

-Focus on the day and time frame you’re trading; it’s unlikely that analyzing other time frames will boost your profits significantly (and may even hurt you, because it may make you second guess taking trades your strategy tells you to take, or compel you take trades your strategy says you shouldn’t).
+Focus on the day and time frame you’re trading; it’s unlikely that analyzing other time frames will boost your profits significantly.
+It may even hurt you, because it may make you second guess taking trades your strategy tells you to take, or compel you to take trades your strategy says you shouldn’t.